 Leverage capacity through Global Oceans to readily mobilize expedition vessels worldwide, including icebreaking vessels for polar observations, for hosting AIS deployments with a strategy for chartering commercial sector vessels configured for scientific research.

 Program budgets for a one-year facility build schedule, and funding to support an initial four-year operational ramp-up of the program are completed, and funding is being sought from private non-governmental partners, primarily from major philanthropic foundations and corporate partnerships.

 Funding for ongoing deployment and field operation of the AIS system on research expeditions, and for larger-scale collaborative projects, will utilize a hybrid funding model including from both governmental agencies and private-sector philanthropic and corporate funding sources.
 Science funding for Principal Investigator-driven research is anticipated from traditional governmental and other funding sources brought to each project by participating scientists.

 Global Oceans and Argonne National Laboratory will manage all aspects of the project and technical operations.
 One strategy for facility ownership through a nonprofit independent trust is being explored as a way to facilitate scheduling flexibility and routine international scientific access.

-The core AIS project team at Argonne working with Global Oceans includes meteorologists Nick Hickmon, Adam Theisen, and Michael Ritsche.
+The core AIS project team at Argonne working with Global Oceans includes meteorologists Nicki Hickmon, Adam Theisen, and Michael Ritsche.